 However, the answers should demonstrate originality, alertness, honesty, patience, commitment and presence of mind of the candidate.
 A sense of humour is an added advantage.
 The interview could take anywhere between 45 minutes and an hour.

 It should be noted here that depending on the candidate’s ranking and preference, he or she will be given the IPS allotment.

 All the candidates selected to be IPS officers undergo training at the Lal Bahadur Shastri National Academy of Administration at Mussoorie, together with candidates who have cleared the other UPSC examinations.
 This foundation course is three months long.
 It aims to give the Officer Trainees (OTs) an insight into the political, economic and cultural background of the country, and teach them discipline and the rules of interacting with the society.

-The candidates later attend a separate 11-month IPS training course at the Sardar Vallabhbhai Patel National Police Academy.
+The candidates later attend a separate 11-month IPS training course at the Sardar Vallabhbhai Patel National Police Academy, Hyderabad.
 This is the Basic Training Course, where the OTs are moulded into police officers.
 Subjects taught here include law, criminology, physical fitness, internal security and human rights.
 The OTs are also trained in armed and unarmed combat, and tactics of prosecution and law enforcement.